emilykasz/ATTiny85HelloWorld/README.md

-# ATTiny85HelloWorld
+# ATTiny85HelloWorld.
-First Project for Advanced Prototyping
+First Project for Advanced Prototyping.
-Goes through 3 states of off, on, and flickering every 100 ms
+Goes through 3 states of off, on, and flickering every 100 ms.